Sharad-Parit6094/Microservices_Project/README.md

-#Microservices_Project-
+# Microservices_Project-
-Creating a Pipeline to Deploy Application code from Github to a web server running as a container
+@ Creating a Pipeline to Deploy Application code from Github to a web server running as a container

 # Pre-requisites-
 1)Jenkins Server with all dependencies installed (including Maven)